-Allowing this decoupling of deploy from release to start to bring real business value into DevOps.
-The team can use activation strategies based on the company’s overall business strategy to decide on who gets what and when regardless of when a feature is deployed.
+Splitting feature releases from deployments can bring real business value into DevOps.
+The team can use activation strategies based on the company’s overall business strategy to decide on who gets what.
+This is regardless of when a feature is deployed.

 Using the centralized overview in Unleash, product management can fully control when a new feature or customer experience goes live to all customers.
-The best part is that product teams can do so without the development team updating a config-file or token in code.
+The best part is that product teams can go forward with development team updating a config-file or a token in the code.

 |GET STARTED||TRY OUR DEMO|